xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

   or not.
 Set to non-zero to enable, or ``0`` to not apply DC offset removal.

-* ``output_decimation_factor``: This specifies the decimation factor to apply to the PDM input after an 8x decimtor and 4x decimator has already been applied, i.e. for s 3.072MHz PDM clock the ``output_decimation_factor`` will apply to a 96kHz sample rate.
+* ``output_decimation_factor``: This specifies the decimation factor to apply to the PDM input after an 8x decimator and 4x decimator has already been applied, i.e. for a 3.072MHz PDM clock the ``output_decimation_factor`` will apply to a 96kHz sample rate.
 The valid values are 2, 4, 6, 8 and 12.
 Common sample rates can be achieved by using these decimation factors as follows: